Memory¶

 Structured entity-relationship facts with optional validity windows, stored in knowledge_facts.
 Each fact is (subject, predicate, object) plus optional valid_from, valid_until, temporary, confidence, and provenance fields (source_task_id, source_type).

 Predicates are freeform — any short snake_case verb is accepted.
-Three classes of predicates have special handling:
+Five classes of predicates have special handling:

 - Single-valued: